 Government support for businesses – a summary

-The Chancellor announced further measures to increase the support package available to businesses on 20 March 2020 as a result of the Coronavirus.
-Here we provide a summary (as of 22 March 2020) of the support available for businesses during this period of disruption.
+The Chancellor has announced further measures to support businesses as a result of Coronavirus and the announcement of a further nationwide lockdown from 5 January 2021.
+Here we provide a summary of the support available for businesses during this next phase of the Coronavirus crisis.

 Small-medium sized businesses